Don't save your questions. We've got answers.

 We’re really sorry for the inconvenience this has caused you.
 Please email us at support@wedgemoney.co.nz.
 We will respond to you within 24 hours.

-In the meantime, rest assured your account will continue to earn our great rate of interest.
+In the meantime, rest assured your account will continue to earn our great rate of return.

 If you close your account we will pay the balance on your account to your verified bank account.